-Make parks sacrosanct.

-Cable car on Mt.
-Benson.

-Bridge to mainland - yes?
-No?

-Surtax for non-residents to be put to environment and social housing.

-Stop at six storeys OR no higher than trees.

-No waterfront towers.

-Enforce bylaws (eg/ Applecross).

-Bring back the beaches - restore the beaches.

-Walkway - ferry to downtown.

-No palm trees at any beaches.

-We need inventory of environmental areas - need to know what is there - needs to be

-comprehensive.

-Need continuous consultation.

-Amalgamate industrial areas to protect environment.

-Clear a space for a farmer's market (no \$ parking).

-Uplands (by Longwood Pub) - beautiful street, landscaping, clean.

-Sacred Greenspace.

-Good start.

-ш Microscale solutions during development, eg:

-High - City early implementation of watercourse bylaws; steep slope bylaw (Cottle Creek).
-Made December 1 and a state of the stat

-Mod - Recent changes to park policy, management and restoration of natural systems, ecovalue of parks.

-of parks.

-Low - Strong resistance within corporate structure to urban design standards, specs regarding stormwater management.

-\Box Tree Bylaw - good but needs to be expanded (mod) - more flexible and broader scope;

-enforcement an issue.

-Strong determination to pave (ie. trails).

-Roads and traffic concerns.

-Climate change concerns (eg/ Malaspina College - alternative energy and fuel sources).

-Community education is a challenge.

-How do you encourage sustainable behaviour?

-Creation of the trail system

-Well used.

-Opportunity for improvement.

-Trails match area they are in.

-Consultation process - disconnect between process and implementation, between staff and

-community/environmental stewards thoughts.

-Community groups feel disenfranchised.

-Access to park facilities - important in building appreciation of these facilities.

-Engineering department is very resistant to environmental concerns.

-Lack of coordination between park initiatives.

-Future challenges - performance targets (water quality, for example streams, Nanaimo Estuary,

-environment); quantifiable (MOE); potential for coordination with regional government.

-Innovation - municipal government risk adverse, which hampers innovation; need for a shift to

-explore these no ideas (alternative design standards).

-ш Lack of encouragement for innovation (engineering); to implement alternative standards requires full buy-in (for new subdivisions).
+- Make parks sacrosanct. - Cable car on Mt.
+Benson. - Bridge to mainland yes?
+No? - Surtax for non-residents to be put to environment and social housing. - Stop at six storeys OR no higher than trees. - No waterfront towers. - Enforce bylaws (eg/ Applecross). - Bring back the beaches restore the beaches. - Walkway ferry to downtown. - No palm trees at any beaches. - We need inventory of environmental areas need to know what is there needs to be comprehensive. - Need continuous consultation. - Amalgamate industrial areas to protect environment. - Clear a space for a farmer's market (no \$ parking). - Uplands (by Longwood Pub) beautiful street, landscaping, clean. - Sacred Greenspace. - Good start. - Microscale solutions during development, eg: - · High City early implementation of watercourse bylaws; steep slope bylaw (Cottle Creek). - Mod Recent changes to park policy, management and restoration of natural systems, ecovalue of parks. - Low Strong resistance within corporate structure to urban design standards, specs regarding stormwater management. - Tree Bylaw good but needs to be expanded (mod) more flexible and broader scope; enforcement an issue. - Strong determination to pave (ie. trails). - Roads and traffic concerns. - Climate change concerns (eg/ Malaspina College alternative energy and fuel sources). - Community education is a challenge. - How do you encourage sustainable behaviour? - Creation of the trail system - Well used. - Opportunity for improvement. - Trails match area they are in. - Consultation process disconnect between process and implementation, between staff and community/environmental stewards thoughts. - · Community groups feel disenfranchised. - Access to park facilities important in building appreciation of these facilities. - Engineering department is very resistant to environmental concerns. - Lack of coordination between park initiatives. - Future challenges performance targets (water quality, for example streams, Nanaimo Estuary, environment); quantifiable (MOE); potential for coordination with regional government. - Innovation municipal government risk adverse, which hampers innovation; need for a shift to explore these no ideas (alternative design standards). - Lack of encouragement for innovation (engineering); to implement alternative standards requires full buy-in (for new subdivisions).

-CITY OF NANAIMO COMMUNITY CONSULTATION CONFERENCE 2006-NOV-18 Summary of Comments
+CITY OF NANAIMO

+(Page 12 of 19) COMMUNITY CONSULTATION CONFERENCE 2006-NOV-18 Summary of Comments